 Today’s top sellers help customers decide not just what to buy but how.
-In order to drive conversion upward, sales teams must sell solutions, not products.
+In order to drive conversion upward, sales teams must implement proactive sales techniques.
+They must sell solutions, not products.

 While the modern buyer is more informed and savvy than ever before, information overload along with too many options can confuse customers to the point of slowing down or even stopping their purchasing journey.
 While it’s nice to provide customers with as much knowledge as possible to ensure they’re making an informed decision, ease of sale is directly correlated to customer loyalty.
 So what’s a sales professional to do?

 Taking a proactive, prescriptive approach means walking potential clients through the decision-making process all the way through the purchase decision.
 Reps can help guide buyers based on past experiences with similar clients.
 According to a study by Gartner, a prescriptive approach increases purchase ease by 86 percent.

 The secret to sales is diagnosis.
 First, diagnose the problem, then prescribe a solution and learn whether the customer is committed to resolving the problem.
 Sales agents practicing this method should provide clear recommendations for action backed on insights.
 A concise offering and clear overview of capabilities is best.
 Any complicated aspects of the purchase process should be simplified as much as possible.

 Proactive sales techniques: What do they sound like?